tdbennett/datasciencecoursera/README.md

 # datasciencecoursera

-This repository contains projects from the Data Science Specialization offered on Coursera from the JHU SOPH
+Contents: projects from the Data Science Specialization offered on Coursera by the JHU SOPH

 Work by Tell Bennett